Work in progress page 😉

 “Then pass,” the door said.
 Its lips opened, wide and wider and wider still, until nothing at all remained but a great gaping mouth in a ring of wrinkles.
 Sam stepped aside and waved Jojen through ahead of him.
 Summer followed, sniffing as he went, and then it was Bran’s turn.
 Hodor ducked, but not low enough.
 The door’s upper lip brushed softly against the top of Bran’s head, and a drop of water fell on him and ran slowly down his nose.
 It was strangely warm, and salty as a tear.

-One last thing I want to point out here is the salty tear.
-I have considered before this is like a baptism, and I still stick by that idea, but it comes to mind that this is another reference to a connection between old gods and salt.
+One last thing I want to point out here is the salty tear that grace’s Bran as he passes through.
+A While back on the Westeros forum I theorized this is like a baptism, and I still stick by that idea, but it comes to mind that this is another reference to a connection between old gods and salt.
 The other reference (that I can remember at the moment) where we have an old gods-salt connection is with Val.
 I have started detailing much about Val on the Jon, Val, new Nymeria page, but Val is figure of a weirwood-old gods vessel, and plenty of Lyanna sub-text, Jon notices her standing strong like she was carved of salt.

 A Dance with Dragons – Jon III